CHUM-AM, TSN Radio 1050, Toronto

 Brian Thomas became news director for CHUM-AM-FM, responsible to Dick Former news director Bob Kennedy was now working for George Grant in Oshawa.
 Smyth.
 Morning man Tom Rivers left the station.
 Gregg Lee and Jack Dennis were now at CHUM.
 Maryanne was doing traffic.
 Notes - Tom Rivers left in September (fired on his birthday - eventually ended up at CFTR).
 Gord James left for CHUM-FM

 CHUM began broadcasting in stereo in September, using the Kahn system.
 Roger Ashby was now doing mornings.
-Lee Marshall was now at CHUM.
+Lee Marshall joined CHUM from CFRW Winnipeg in March.
 News people included, Richard Maxwell, Dick Smyth, Mike Cleaver, Gord Martineau (fill-in), and Brian Henderson (Sports).
 Notes - John Majhor left August 25.
 Steve Bolton left for CJYQ.
 Mike Cleaver returned.

 Jim Barnes became CHUM-AM's sales manager.
 Roger Ashby was joined on the morning show by Mike Holland.